marcinkuzminski/rhodecode/docs/api/api.rst

 API CLIENT
 ++++++++++

-From version 1.4 RhodeCode adds a binary script that allows to easily communicate with API.
+From version 1.4 RhodeCode adds a script that allows to easily communicate with API.
 After installing RhodeCode a `rhodecode-api` script will be available.